pingcap/docs/v2.1/reference/tools/sync-diff-inspector/overview.md

 ### Database privilege

-sync-diff-inspector needs to obtain the information of table schema, to query data, and to build the checkpoint library to save breakpoint information.
+sync-diff-inspector needs to obtain the information of table schema, to query data, and to build the checkpoint database to save breakpoint information.
 The required database privileges are as follows:

 * Upstream database
     - `SELECT` (check data for comparison)
-    - `SHOW_DATABASES` (view library name)
+    - `SHOW_DATABASES` (view database name)
     - `RELOAD` (view table schema)
 * Downstream database
     - `SELECT` (check data for comparison)